Adi-Dzocaj/Adi-Dzocaj/README.md

 # Hello there!

-I'm Adi, an aspiring front end developer studying at Medieinstitutet, Malmö, Sweden, Currently looking for a fall internship!
+I'm Adi, an aspiring front end developer studying at Medieinstitutet, Malmö, Sweden.

 ## Skills and Experience
 + HTML